Community Update

 Community context

-During 2020 Council and community noticed a rise in makeshift dirt jumps and bike tracks in many parks, which has increased since the lock downs in Melbourne.
-In response to this Council has explored many options and engaged with the community about opportunities for BMX, Mountain bike tracks (MTB) and other recreational activities for young people in our parks.
+During 2020 Council and community noticed a rise in makeshift dirt jumps and bike tracks in many parks, which increased during the lock downs in Melbourne.
+In response to this Council explored many options and engaged with the community about opportunities for BMX, Mountain bike tracks (MTB) and other recreational activities for young people in our parks.

 Over December 2020, we heard from over 500 children, young people, parents, and the wider community who use our parks.
-We heard that you would like improved BMX and MTB facilities in Moonee Valley, so we are now working on a few new projects for purpose built bike facilities for our community.
+We heard that you would like improved BMX and MTB facilities in Moonee Valley.
 You can read our Community Engagement Report here along with a snapshot of the findings.

 Council installed a pop-up pump track in Montgomery Park, Essendon, in 2022.

-The original aim of this pop-up pump track was to have it rotate around parks in the municipality so that everyone in our community would have a chance to enjoy this pump track close to their home.
+The aim of this pop-up pump track is to have it rotate around parks in the municipality so that everyone in our community will have a chance to enjoy this pump track close to their home.
 More information can be found here: https://yoursay.mvcc.vic.gov.au/rotating-pop-up-pump-track

 Council engaged expert track designers ‘Common Ground Trails’ to complete a feasibility study to explore whether a Mountain Bike trail, a pump track, a jumps park or a skills track could successfully be located at one of our 6 shortlisted sites in Moonee Valley: